ayo-codes/ChurchViews-Hapi/tasks.md

 - created a "delete One user -fail" test which tests for deleting a user, when we use a non-existent id
 - moved the for loop to create test users to the setup of the test

+version 0.5.0
+- modified db.js to allow for switching of models used btwn json and mem
+- updated user-mem-store getUserById and getUserByEmail
+- added  a test denomination and testdenominations-array to fixtures.js
+- created denomination-model-test.js
+- modified getDenominationById and deleteDenominationById in memStore and JsonStore